Joseph7e/Genome-Sequencing-and-Comparative-Genomic-Analysis/README.md

 ## **Software Requirements**

-Conda installation instructions and prebuilt Docker images are utilized within this tutorial and provide easy access to a set of core bioifnormatic analysis tools.
-These will be installed/made available at the beginning of each submodule.
+Conda installation instructions are provided, but prebuilt Docker images are utilized to ensure stability and provide easy access to a set of core bioinformatic analysis tools.
+Software will be described at the beginning of each submodule.
 Please see the "software managament" submodule from the [Fundementals of Bionformatics] https://github.com/NIGMS/Fundamentals-of-Bioinformatics) for more details.

 ## **Architecture Design**